Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 ### General Notes:
 For each program that we run there are links to the manuals, some more helpful than others.
 These manuals provide a thorough explanation of what exactly we are doing.
-It is important to at least skim through these manuals to examine the options.
+It is important to at least skim through these to examine the options and what it does.
 The commands we run are usually general and rely on default settings, this works great for most genomes but the options may need to be tweaked for each genome.
 Before you run any command it is also a great idea to look at the programs help menu.
 This can usually be done with the name of the program followed by '-h' or '-help' or '--help'. i.e. **spades -h**.
 Also. never forget about google for quick answers to any confusion.

 Also note that this tutorial assumes a general understanding of the BASH environment.
 You should be familiar with moving around the directories and understand how to manipulate files.

 ## Starting Data:
 Your starting data is in a directory called "Sample_X" (where X donates your sample name).
+I placed a different Sample_Dir into each of your directories.
+Each represents a unique and novel microbe that has not been seen before (except by me).
 Inside this directory are Illumina HiSeq 2500, paired-end, 250 bp sequencing reads.
-Looking in this directory you should see two files per Sample, the forward and reverse reads.
+Looking in this directory you should see two files per sample, the forward and reverse reads.
 The files are in **FASTQ** format (see below).

 * Get your bearing on the server - it's hard to know where your going if you don't know where you are.
 ```bash